-Each airlines has a variation of shipping paper work.
-ALL airlines require a Heath Certificate for animals flying cargo.
+Each airline has a variation of shipping paperwork.
+ALL airlines require a Health Certificate for animals flying cargo.
 NO EXCEPTIONS. *It must be valid within 10 days of travel.
-For dogs flying on American Cargo, you can find all the information you need at www.AAcargo.com
+For dogs flying on American Cargo, you can find all the information you need at www.AAcargo.com.

 Have you found an Island Dog but because of various reasons, you can not keep a new pet?